 This is undoubtedly the best keyboard you can get for the iPad Pro.
 Read our Magic Keyboard for iPad Pro review for in-depth analysis and detailed buying advice.

 Apple Magic Keyboard

-The Magic Keyboard works with all iOS devices running iOS 9.1 and above.
-We tried it out with a number of iPads in our office – including the iPad Pro – and it worked fine (Apple’s older Wireless Keyboard used to work with the iPad too, so you can also try that if you already have one of those).
+We tried it out with a number of iPads in our office - including the iPad Pro - and it worked fine.
+(Apple's older Wireless Keyboards used to work with the iPad too, so you can also try that if you already have one of those.)

-The advantage of using a conventional, standalone keyboard such as this is that it has larger keys than most iPad-sized keyboard-covers, and the keyboard panel is angled upwards at a more comfortable angle, so you can get down to some serious typing when you need to.
+The advantage of using a conventional, standalone keyboard such as this is that it has larger keys than most iPad-sized keyboard-covers, and the keyboard panel is angled upwards at a more comfortable angle, so you can get down to some serious typing.
 The new Magic Keyboard also has a rechargeable battery that Apple says can last for a month between charges.
-And, of course, if you’ve already got one of these keyboards in your office then you don’t need to spend any extra money buying a brand new keyboard just for your iPad.
+And, of course, if you've already got one of these keyboards in your office then you don't need to spend any extra money buying a brand new keyboard just for your iPad.